Do Medical Aids Cover Psychotherapy?

 – Core Series members are responsible for out-of-hospital claims

-– KeyCare has no cover for day-to-day benefits
+– Additionally, KeyCare has no cover for day-to-day benefits

-Major medical benefits for psychiatric services are limited per family per year.
-All hospitalisation costs are covered subject to pre-authorisation.
+Major medical benefits for psychiatric services per family per year.
+Cover for all hospitalisation costs subject to pre-authorisation.

 – Maxima Entryzone is for PMBs only